maryrobinrose/marmo-code-challenge/README.md

 ## Notes:

 One commit is _fine_, but it would be nice to see your though process through multiple commits.
 This is up to you.
+We will be looking for code cleanliness, method naming/length, understanding of data design, and appropriate test coverage.

 ## To submit: